expki/go-vectorsearch/README.md

   The `database/` directory implements PostgreSQL / SQLite client connection and auto migration schema.

 3. Divide and Conquer
-  The `dnc/` directory implements the flat vector indexing implementation utilizing a custom Divide and Conquer strategy.
+  The `dnc/` directory implements the IVF Flat Vector indexing executed by a custom Divide and Conquer strategy.

 4. Divide and Conquer
   The `server/` implements the libary methods and API methods to use the vector search engine.